twaclaw/matmult/notebooks/README.md

-Copy the [notebook](./matmult.ipynb) to the Jupyter notebooks area in the PYNQ-Z1 device.
+Copy the folder matmult (containing the [Jupyter notebook](./matmult/matmult.ipynb) and the overlay files) to the Jupyter notebooks area in the PYNQ-Z1 device.